 C. Excess of Expenditures Over Appropriations

-For the year ended September 30, 2017, expenditures exceeded budget in the General Fund within the Emergency Management Department by \$573,793.
-The excess expenditures over budget were funded by under-expenditures in other departments.
+For the year ended September 30, 2018, the following departments had excess of actual expenditures over appropriations.
+The over-expenditures were funded by under-expenditures in other departments and intergovernmental revenues in the General Fund: